Silver Brumby: Goonda

-Goonda is a beautiful red(chestnut/sorrel) roan mare and the first mare to join Lightning's herd when they were both two years old.
+Goonda is a beautiful red (chestnut/sorrel) roan mare and the first mare to join Lightning's herd when they were both two years old.
 She is the daughter of Whiteface.
 Lightning won her after his first real fight against another grey colt.
 Her name means fire.
 She grows into a lovely mare with Thowra surprised at how beautiful she's become and the black stallion stopping in his tracks when he saw her.
 She adores Lightning and when she sees him fight for her as though possessed by the spirit of Thowra, knows that she will belong to Lightning forever.

 Yarolala

 A chestnut flaxen filly whose colouring is a throwback to the Yarraman line.
 She is a daughter of Son of Storm.
 Yarolala heeds Lightning's call with the intention of following Baringa but loses track of him as he melts into the bush before either she or Lightning realizes he's gone.
 She stays with Lightning's herd but spends most of her time wandering in search of Baringa who she considers to be 'the most beautiful horse in the mountains'.

-Other books in the series

-Moon Filly(1968)

-The colt Wurring is devoted to the beautiful orphan filly Ilinga.
-But as she grows older and even more lovely, other stallions will challenge Wurring for her, including a mean iron grey stallion.
-Will the pair be separated?

-Ilinga

-One of the two protagonists of Moon Filly, Illinga is a strangely beautiful mare who is desperately trying to find Wurring (and vice versa) despite the efforts of an evil iron-grey stallion.

-Colouring
+Coat colours

+Many of the brumbies are described in the books using colloquial terms such as 'creamy' or 'silver' or compared to the sun or moon, leading to debate on the genetics of the horses described in the books.
+It is likely that Elyne Mitchell took a lot of poetic licence when describing the characters in the series.

+Creamies

+Thowra and his linage (Bel Bel, Golden, Kunama, Lightning, Baringa, etc) are all referred to as creamies in the books, notable within the story for being a rare colour to see in the wild.
+Given Thowra's chestnut father, and Golden's name, the closest real-life analogue to 'creamy' would be Palomino.
+Some of the creamy horses are described as 'silver' for how pale their coats become over winter, but they noted to be different from grey or white horses such as Cloud (Grey) or Dawn (White).

+In the cartoon series and the film released in the mid-1990s, the 'creamies' are represented as palominos, but earlier cover art shows the silver horses as greys (white).

+White (Dawn & Moon)

+Dawn and Moon are described as distinct from the creamy horses, and are likely cremello due to their grey parents, or were born grey and 'whited out' later in life.